-3. A Firm shall establish and maintain a system of quality control designed to provide it with Reasonable Assurance that the Firm and its Personnel comply with Professional Standards and applicable SC 6 regulatory and legal requirements and that reports issued by the Firm or Engagement Partners are appropriate in the circumstances.
+- 3. A Firm shall establish and maintain a system of quality control designed to provide it with Reasonable Assurance that the Firm and its Personnel comply with Professional Standards and applicable legal and regulatory requirements and that reports issued by the Firm or Engagement Partners are appropriate in the circumstances. - 4.
+A system of quality control consists of policies designed to achieve the objectives set out in paragraph 3 and the procedures necessary to implement and monitor compliance with those policies.